MrFriendCS/MrFriendCS.github.io/higher/H-SDD-Calculation/instructions.md

 1. `radius`
 2. `diameter`

-Any combination of lowercase and uppercase letters is acceptable.
+Any combination of lowercase and uppercase letters is acceptable for `option`.

 For any calculations that use `pi`, a value of 3.14 is to be used.